 nurse manager/administrator.
-The nurse manager role is a registered nurse responsible for the supervision of nurses and other healthcare providers who deliver nursing care in an inpatient or outpatient area.
-The nurse manager's primary domains of activity are planning, organizing, leading, and evaluating.
+A registered nurse with the accountability and supervision of all registered nurses and other health care providers who deliver nursing care in an inpatient or ambulatory care setting.
+The nurse manager is typically responsible for recruitment and retention, performance review, and professional development; is involved in the budget formulation process and quality outcomes; and helps plan for, organize, and lead the delivery of nursing care for a designated patient care area.
 The term "nurse manager" is not synonymous with the chief nursing officer or director of nursing.
 The nurse manager role may have a different title.
 The nurse administrator manages one or more defined areas within the organized nursing services.
-His or her primary domains of activity are planning, organizing, leading, and evaluating.